 The London College of Fashion has a long tradition of providing specialized education for the fashion design and product development industries.
 Students take a full semester of courses in fashion design alongside other international and British students.
 Open only to fashion majors.

-Rose Bruford College provides a range of learning and research experiences at the highest levels to enable students to acquire knowledge and skills in an environment that places theatre and performance practice at the center of the learning experience.
+This program provides a range of learning and research experiences at the highest levels to enable students to acquire knowledge and skills in an environment that places theatre and performance practice at the center of the learning experience.
 The practice-based nature of the program requires an extensive range of specialist studios, workshops, rehearsal and performance spaces.
-Syracuse University’s exchange agreement is for SU drama majors only.
+Open only to drama majors.

 The FU-BEST Freie University Berlin program is located at Freie Universität, one of Germany’s premier institutions of higher education.
 Most FU-BEST courses are taught in English, in such disciplines as cultural studies, art history, comparative literature, the European Union, German history, German and European politics, sociology/psychology, film studies, comparative religion, and philosophy.
 There is no German language pre-requisite to apply, but students are required to take a language course during the semester in Berlin.

-University College Dublin’s Belford campus is a vibrant, modern university situated on a spacious and leafy campus about a 20 minute bus ride from Dublin city centre.
+Located on the Belford campus, a vibrant, modern university situated on a spacious and leafy campus about a 20 minute bus ride from Dublin city center.
 It is one of the 30 top research universities in the European Union with a student population of 22,000 (2,000 international students).
 Syracuse students choose from the same range of courses as full degree students and are taught and examined in the same manner.

-The University of Limerick is located astride the majestic river Shannon and enrolls over 12,000 students, including 664 international students.
-Students take a full semester of courses alongside other international and Irish students.
+Located astride the majestic river Shannon, the University of Limerick enrolls over 12,000 students.
+You’ll take a full semester of courses alongside other international and Irish students.
 UL offers a wide selection of undergraduate courses from its six colleges of the University: Business, Education, Engineering, Humanities, Informatics & Electronics and Science.